9/28 - Administrative/Customer Service In-Person Hiring Event

 • Prepare and present scholarly work in an interdisciplinary educational forum.

-Goal: To develop athletic training professionals who apply their advanced knowledge of musculoskeletal assessment in diagnosis in employment settings consistent with their residency training.
+Goal: To develop athletic training professionals who apply their advanced knowledge in employment settings consistent with their residency training.

 Residency YearNumber of ResidentsCompletion RateEmployment RateRetention Rate